Brandonniles/bn_babysitter_terminal/README.md

 Depending on the version of ruby, you may need to run run `gem install rake`

-### To run the program:
+## To run the program:

-From the main project directory (bn_babysitter_terminal), type `rake run`
+From the main project directory (bn_babysitter_terminal), run `rake run`

-### To run tests:
+## To run tests:

 Tests are run with RSpec.
-Depending on the version of ruby, you may need to run `gem install rspec` first before running tests.

-From the main project directory (bn_babysitter_terminal),

-Type `rspec` to run all tests at once.
+From the main project directory (bn_babysitter_terminal), Type `rspec` to run all tests at once.

 For a better read out of each test add the flag `--format documentation` so it reads: `rspec --format documentation`

 For more specific results, testing of individual methods is allowed.
-First run `cd spec` to run individual tests from the spec directory.
+First run `cd spec` to move into the spec directory for individual method testing.
 Add any of the following filenames after `rspec`:

 * `before_bedtime_spec.rb` - to test wages earned before bedtime